African Americans in Comics

-Six times a year, the editors of the Oxford African American Studies Center provide insights into black history and culture, showing ways in which the past and present interact by offering specially commissioned featured essays, photographic essays, and a selected list of articles that will further guide the reader.
-The latest Focus On looks at the history of the banjo in the context of African American culture.
+Three times a year, the editors of the Oxford African American Studies Center provide insights into black history and culture, showing ways in which the past and present interact by offering specially commissioned featured essays, photographic essays, and a selected list of articles that will further guide the reader.
+The latest Focus On article looks at African Americans in comic book history.

 View photo essay